bakks/butterfish/README.md

     This accepts piped input, if there is both piped input and a prompt then they will be concatenated together (prompt first).
 It is recommended that you wrap the prompt with quotes.
 The default GPT model is gpt-5.2.

-  promptedit
-    Like the prompt command, but this opens a local file with your default editor (set with the EDITOR env var) that will then be passed as a prompt in the LLM call.

   gencmd <prompt> ...
     Generate a shell command from a prompt, i.e. pass in what you want, a shell